-The minimum duration of continuous operation shall be at least 24 hours\ at any temperature throughout the specified operating temperature range.
-This characteristic shall be permanently marked on the beacon.
+The minimum duration of continuous operation shall be at least 24 hours at any temperature throughout the specified operating temperature range.

 4.5.2 Other Operational Requirements

 Other operational requirements such as installation and maintenance methods, remote monitoring, activation methods on planes or boats, etc. may be defined by national authorities.